 Use indoor voices when speaking to the family.
 Try not to yell.
 It can be a challenge but try to maintain a calm, steady voice, even when upset.
 This can help the child learn how to deal with their emotions in a positive manner.

-Teach them to cover their mouth when they cough.
+Teach them to cover their mouths when they cough.
 If they’re doing it on their own already, comment about what a great job they’re doing covering their cough.
 Kids like to know they’re doing things well and a little positive reinforcement can go a long way.

 If your family prays, ask the child to participate in the prayer or have them lead a pre-meal thank you.
-Whatever feels comfortable to your family.
+Whatever feels comfortable with your family.
 Model good table manners and help your children learn how to sit properly, how to hold their silverware, what’s OK to eat with their hands and what’s not, how to hold a cup so that it doesn’t slip, etc.

 Focus on treating your child how you’d like to be treated and you will naturally model Grace and Courtesy.
 Lead by example, and your child will follow.